Alaska Mechanical Continuing Education

 Take the continuing education to renew your AK Mechanical license today.
 All of our courses can be completed At Your Pace Online to help you meet the state's requirements to maintain your license.
 Once you finish your class you will have an official certificate of completion to save for your records.

 This package is made for Mechanical Administrators who need continuing education and covers the UPC and the IMC.
-Since you can take both UPC and IMC content, and many Mechanical Administrators are also licensed Plumbers, we have included both of the most recent code updates in this course.
 This 16 hour package includes:

 The courses in this package are approved with the State of Alaska to meet your continuing education requirements for your Mechanical Administrator License!

 AK Dept. of Labor Course IDs: 18890, 19344, 19645

 This Alaska-approved course provides eight hours of required content on code changes to the 2021 Uniform Plumbing Code.

 This AK-approved course highlights 2021 International Mechanical Code updates found in Sections 6-15.
 Specific topics include duct systems, combustion air systems, chimneys and vents, fireplaces and solid fuel-burning equipment, boilers and water heaters, refrigeration systems, hydronic and fuel oil piping, and solar thermal systems.